colecrouter/rarest-achievement/.github/instructions/overview.instructions.md

 # Project Overview

 Steam Vault is an open-source project that attempts to provide meaningful info about achievements in games on Steam.
 This consists of not-only static data about games/achievements, but also user-specific data, relating to friends, playtime, locked/unlocked achievements, etc.

+## Tool Calls

+### `svelte`

+Included is a builtin tool called `svelte`.
+It provides access to the _latest_ Svelte 5 and SvelteKit documentation.
+You are highly encouraged to use this tool whenever working with Svelte or SvelteKit code.

+### `context7`

+Included is a builtin tool called `context7`.
+It is a tool that contains _bleeding edge_ documentation for almost any library or framework available.
+It is **highly** recommended to use this tool to look up documentation whenever interacting with external libraries or frameworks.

+### Problems

+After/during edits, make ample use of the `problems` (or similar) tool to identify issues in the code.
+This is especially important because you may leave easy mistakes that are easily caught by linters/type-checkers.
+This is preferable to running `npm run check` unless you wish to check the entire codebase at once.

 ## Domain Knowledge